threefoldfoundation/www_threefold_io/content/tokens/index.md

 #### <span class="text-xl subtitle">MEDIUMS OF EXCHANGE</span>

-## **Compute is the New Currency**
+## **Compute is the <br> Currency of the Future**

 <br>

 For hosting the cloud, you earn tokens.
 For deploying solutions, you use them.
 Within ThreeFold, tokens are vital for facilitating peer-to-peer transactions between participants and catalyzing the growth of the ecosystem.
+Take part in a market worth trillions and join a new digital era today.

 <br>